AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 ### Wrapping Weighted Sum with Trigonometric Functions

-Apply trigonometric functions (sin, cos, tan, and their inverses) to linear combination features to reveal non-linear relationships and rotational patterns.
+Apply trigonometric functions (sin, cos, tan, and their inverses) to Weighted Sum features to reveal non-linear relationships and rotational patterns.

 ### Practical Example